Topic: 23.1

 (f) A solution of \([Cu(EDTA)]^{2–}\) ions is pale blue while a solution of \([Cu(NH_3)_4(H_2O)_2]^{2+}\) ions is deep blue.
 Explain this difference in colour

-(a) equilibrium constant for the formation of a complex in a solvent /from its constituents [1]
+(a) Stability constant (\(K_{stab}\)) is the equilibrium constant for the formation of a complex ion from its constituent metal ion and ligands in solution.

 Some of the ionic compounds of Group 2 elements undergo thermal decomposition.
 Thermal decomposition of solid anhydrous magnesium ethanedioate, MgC₂O₄, occurs above 650°C. The products are magnesium oxide and a mixture of two different gases, one of which gives a white precipitate with saturated calcium hydroxide solution.